 No weeds of national significance (WoNS) were identified within the Development site boundary.

-Two regional priority weeds for the Central West region was identified within the Development site boundary: Blue Heliotrope (Heliotropium amplexicaule) and Silver-leaf nightshade (Solanum elaeagnifolium).
+One regional priority weed for the Central West region was identified within the Development site boundary: Blue Heliotrope (Heliotropium amplexicaule).

 Several species were recorded which have a general biosecurity duty under the Biosecurity Act 2015 including: